-Shift federal dollars to prioritize food for people: fruits, vegetables, legumes, and regeneratively-raised animal protein.
+Shift federal dollars to prioritize food for people: fruits, vegetables, legumes, and regeneratively raised animal protein.

-The majority of taxpayer-backed agriculture programs support intensive livestock and poultry production or the production of grains to feed these animals.
-If we shifted support toward the production of food that feeds people, farmers could afford to escape industrial agriculture's treadmill and profitably grow food for their communities.
+The majority of government funding and taxpayer-backed agriculture programs support intensive livestock and poultry production or the production of grains to feed these animals.
+Federal checkoff programs have been corrupted to build undue political influence for multinational grain and meat processing corporations.
+If we reform the checkoff programs and shift support toward the production of food that feeds people, farmers could afford to escape industrial agriculture's treadmill and profitably grow food for their communities.